KirstenMayland/cs61databases/IMPLEMENTATION.md

 3) Deleted 'mobile SRBM system' attribute from 'equip_loss' table (not enough data to be useful (updated twice over 522 days))
 4) Added together 'military auto' and 'fuel tank' columns in 'equip_loss', merged that data into the blank beginning spots in 'vehicles and fuel tanks' (should match up)
 5) Deleted the now redundant 'military auto' and 'fuel tank' columns in 'equip_loss', so there should just be 1 column ('vehicles and fuel tanks') containing all the data of the previous 3
+6) Renamed 'personnel*' attribute in 'personnel loss' to 'personnel_about'

 ###### Split Up Tables
-6) Created 'rus_war_timeline' and 'vehicles_and_ft_analysis' tables and copied corresponding data there
+7) Created 'rus_war_timeline' and 'vehicles_and_ft_analysis' tables and copied corresponding data there

 ###### Removed Redunancies and Normalized Data
-7) Deleted rows in 'vehicles_and_ft_analysis' where 'greatest losses direction' IS NULL bc redundant
+8) Deleted rows in 'vehicles_and_ft_analysis' where 'greatest losses direction' IS NULL bc redundant
-8) Deleted 'date' attribute from 'equip_loss' and 'personnel_loss' bc redundant
+9) Deleted 'date' attribute from 'equip_loss' and 'personnel_loss' bc redundant
-9) Deleted 'greatest losses direction' attribute from 'equip_loss' bc redundant
+10) Deleted 'greatest losses direction' attribute from 'equip_loss' bc redundant

 ###### Connected Tables
-10) Add primary and foreign keys to all tables, connecting them
+11) Add primary and foreign keys to all tables, connecting them
-11) done!/proceed to analysis
+12) done!/proceed to analysis

 ### End product